 Engage in the threat management plan

-Read more about the New Zealand sea lion Threat Management Plan.
+For more detailed information about the process and stakeholder meetings, visit the New Zealand sea lion Threat Management Plan page.

 - Always stay at least 20 m from seals.
 Allow them space if they are active.

 - Do not disturb seals.
 Don’t make loud noises or throw objects in their vicinity.

 - Always keep dogs and small children under control and away from seals.

 - Never attempt to touch or handle a seal.
 They can be aggressive if threatened.